lambdaclass/elephant_in_the_room/README.md

 # ElephantInTheRoom

-Run the website with two commands:
+To run the development version of the site please do the following in separated terminals:

-- `make demo_db` to create the local database.
-After is completes run:
+- `make ops`: runs the database
+- `make clean_db_init`: fills the database with random data
-- `make demo_server` to populate the database and start the web server.
+- `make dev`:runs the web server

 In order to run this project you need to have already installed: